-VERMILLION, S.D. -- The University of South Dakota has been named a Top Military-Friendly University by Military Advanced Education.
+University of South Dakota awarded Top Military Friendly University by Military Advanced Education

 From community colleges to state universities, online universities and nationally-known centers of higher learning, Military Advanced Education’s 2014 Guide to Military-Friendly Colleges & Universities provides potential students with information about institutions that go out of their way to give back to men and women in uniform.
 Military Advanced Education cited USD for having support services like the Student Veterans Resource Center on campus to assist active duty and veteran students.
 USD was also praised for generating events that annually promote military service and veterans within the community, including a Veterans Day Community Supper, the annual Military Appreciation Football Game, cords for graduating students and Veterans Week activities.